Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 And then it snowed

-The Janesville Armory, with it's poignant history, especially in the Bataan Death March in W.W.
-II, is a beautifully restored building.
-In the 1960's and 70's it served as a venue for live music on weekends.
+In the 1960's and 70's ithe Armory served as a venue for live music on weekends.
 Early versions of Cheap Trick and every local band played there.
+The epicenter of the automobile "circuit".

 Because Janesville had always been a "G.M." town, it was natural to approach the local GM auto dealership first about sponsorship.
 Owner and President of Fagan Automotive, Bob Clapper, was very receptive to the project.
 Besides the obvious appreciation of our auto heritage, Bob shared a civic pride to help this little corner out.